 In order to ensure high standards of learning and teaching in science we implement a curriculum which is engaging and thought-provoking, giving children the time to satisfy their curiosity and develop the skills they need to become scientists in the 21st century.
 Our provision is carefully planned and progressively developed with links across the wider curriculum.

 The long-term plan maps out how science is taught across the school, identifying what scientific knowledge and skills are taught at each stage across the school.
 The plan is written by the subject leader in consultation with the phase leaders and other members of the teaching staff.
 Science is taught as discrete lessons where needed, in order to ensure the required knowledge is gained but also as part of a series of work linked to topics being studied so that children understand the interconnection of all living things and all sciences.
-The subject leader provides a medium-term plan for all learning, ensuring the necessary skills and knowledge are covered, before teacher’s complete their own short-term planning ensuring the children’s interests, current events and any school wide focusses are addressed.
+The subject leader provides a medium-term plan for all learning, ensuring the necessary skills and knowledge are covered, before teacher’s complete their own short-term planning.

-All aspects of our science curriculum are used to prepare children for life in an increasingly scientific and technological world so that all children have a positive attitude to science.
-Science is taught with the expectation that all children are capable of achieving high standards in science and that all children are naturally curious scientists in training.
+All aspects of our science curriculum are used to prepare children for life in an increasingly scientific and technological world, so that all children are as well prepared as possible.
+Science is taught with the expectation that all children are capable of achieving high standards in science and that all children are naturally curious scientists, in training.

 At Brough Primary School we want every child to leave us in Year 6 having developed a deep appreciation for their world and a lifelong love of the sciences, regardless of whether they follow science as a career in later life or not.
 We want them to have experienced the awe and wonder associated with living things in their environment and we want them to have understood the physics, chemistry and biology that has been taught.
 This is measured through the inspired way in which children talk about the sciences and in the deep respect they show for their immediate environment and the wider world.